- May 19, 2020

 Obtaining Compensation after a Crash with No Seat belt

-Just because your auto accident claim might be slightly reduced if you did not wear a seat belt does not mean that it is not worth pursuing.
-The competent and experienced Bay Area car crash lawyers with The Barnes Firm will know just what information to look for in your accident claim to show the court that you deserve the full value of your claim.
+Just because your auto accident claim might be slightly reduced if you did not wear a seat belt, does not mean that it is not worth pursuing.
+The experienced car crash lawyers with The Barnes Firm will know just what information to look for in your accident claim to show the court that you deserve the full value of your claim.

 We have decades of combined experience fighting for victims’ rights throughout the country, and will not take a fee until we win your case.
 Contact us at any time to speak with an attorney near you for a free consultation.